We Dug Out a Cradle

 Nobody said anything but we all knew and we all moved with purposeful motion.
 The ten-or-so soldiers didn’t say anything and the two paramedics didn’t say anything.
 The single police officer didn’t say anything and the four firemen didn’t say anything.
 But nothing needed to be said because the silence did all the talking.

-The crowd outside the yellow line handed us buckets and we started shoveling the big pile of nothing into them.
+The crowd outside the yellow plastic ribbon handed us buckets and we started shoveling the big pile of nothing into them.
 I shoveled because it was the only thing to do here at the base of mount sisyphus.
 We shoveled despite the smell of propane.
 We stopped shoveling when there was a risk of explosion and then we started again when the firemen said so.
 We shoveled the daylight away and turned it into night and when I looked back behind me the barricade tape was gone and the crowd looked like a concert mob passing white buckets full of red-grey nothing from hand to hand.

 “Not yet, sorry,” I said.
 “But look over there, in that house.
 That’s where they’re gathering their personal belongings.”